 The homeroom teacher is a key figure in the relationship between parents and the school regarding student disciplinary matters.
-The homeroom teacher introduces the Disciplinary Policy to students and parents, supervises and corrects students' behaviour, and keeps in constant contact with subject teachers.
+Homeroom teacher introduce the Disciplinary Policy to students and parents, supervise and correct students' behavior, and keep in constant contact with subject teachers.